based2/KB/network/ip_filter.md

 # https://red.flag.domains/posts/2024-02-21/ registrar: GRANSY s.r.o.
 block from any to 172.67.158.204 block from any to 172.67.159.162
+# DNS registrar: Hosting Concepts B.V. d/b/a Openprovider pumafr[.fr] https://tracker.viriback.com/index.php?q=Lokibot
+block from any to 172.67.164.0/24
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 172.67.164.124
+# DNS registrar: Hosting Concepts B.V. d/b/a Openprovider pumafr[.fr]
+block from any to 172.67.164.148
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 172.67.165.208
 # US cloudflare.com https://tracker.viriback.com/index.php?q=Lokibot